GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part12.rst

     $ autogen Makefile.def

-The tool will not provide any prompt, so once autogen completes, it is recommended to check if you changes made it to the gcc-src/Makefile.in
+The tool will not provide any prompt, so once autogen completes, it is recommended to check if your changes made it to the gcc-src/Makefile.in

 Makefile.in
 -----------

 .. code-block:: shell

-    git diff HEAD@{1} Makefile.in
+    $ git diff HEAD@{1} Makefile.in

 .. code-block:: diff